bremoran/suit-mud/draft-ietf-suit-mud.md

 # Extensions to SUIT {#suit-extension}

-To enable strong assertions about the network access requirements that a device should have for a particular software/configuration pair a MUD URL is added to the SUIT manifest along with a subject key identifier (ski). {{RFC7093}} defines several methods for generating key identifiers.
-Mechanism 4 from {{RFC7093}} MUST be used by this specification, whereby the keyIdentifier is composed of the hash of the DER encoding of the SubjectPublicKeyInfo value.
+To enable strong assertions about the network access requirements that a device should have for a particular software/configuration pair a MUD URL is added to the SUIT manifest along with a subject key identifier (ski).
+The subject key identifier MUST be generated according to the process defined in {{I-D.isobe-cose-key-thumbprint}}.

 The following CDDL describes the extension to the SUIT_Manifest structure: